IV Therapy and Specialty Infusions at Home in SW Fort Worth/Burleson TX

 What Is In-Home IV Therapy?

 Our Registered Nurse Director of Nursing oversees all care plans.
-Every in-home IV therapy visit is conducted by a licensed nurse who coordinates directly with your physician and specialty pharmacy to ensure the right medication, the right dosage, and the right schedule — every time.
+Every in-home IV therapy visit is conducted by a licensed nurse who coordinates directly with your physician and specialty pharmacy.
+This ensures the right medication, the right dosage, and the right schedule — every time.

 Types of IV Therapy and Specialty Infusions We Provide at Home

-- IV Antibiotic Therapy — For serious infections including osteomyelitis, cellulitis, septic arthritis, and post-surgical wound infections that require prolonged antibiotic courses beyond the hospital stay.
+- IV Antibiotic Therapy — For serious infections including osteomyelitis, cellulitis, septic arthritis, and post-surgical wound infections requiring prolonged antibiotic courses beyond the hospital stay.

 - Intravenous Immunoglobulin (IVIG) — For immune deficiency conditions, neurological disorders, and autoimmune diseases requiring regular immunoglobulin infusions.

-- Biologics and Specialty Infusions — For conditions such as rheumatoid arthritis, Crohn's disease, multiple sclerosis, and other chronic inflammatory conditions requiring advanced biologic therapies.
+- Biologics and Specialty Infusions — For rheumatoid arthritis, Crohn's disease, multiple sclerosis, and other chronic inflammatory conditions requiring advanced biologic therapies.

 - Total Parenteral Nutrition (TPN) — For patients who cannot absorb nutrients through the gastrointestinal tract and require complete nutritional support delivered intravenously.